aleksdags/lets-play/docs/Playground/Modded Minecraft/Modded MC Server with OCI.md

 # Modded Minecraft Server with OCI

+!!! warning

+ 	Modpack used here is RLCraft Dregora, setup may be different to other packs

 ## Get an OCI Instance
 - Get an instance, use the official [oracle guide](https://blogs.oracle.com/developers/post/how-to-set-up-and-run-a-really-powerful-free-minecraft-server-in-the-cloud#create-a-virtual-machine-instance)
-	- *Always free VMs are hard to get you can use this [script](https://github.com/gardinbe/oracle-compute-instance-creation-script/tree/master)to automate the clicking.*
+	- *Always free VMs are hard to get you can use this [script](https://github.com/gardinbe/oracle-compute-instance-creation-script/tree/master) to automate the clicking.*
+		- Low chance that you'll be able to get an instance with this method.
 	- *Also if your account is new, use the trial credits and create a paid VM while you try to get an ARM VM*
 		- What happens when you finally get the always free VM or when the trial is about to end?
 			- You can detach the current volume before deleting the paid VM to keep your server data.
 			- **Note: Use another Linux ARM instance as you cannot reattach the boot volume of your x86 instance**
+	- Easiest way to get an instance is to upgrade your account to pay-as-you-go and stick to the limits of the always free tier to avoid getting charged.
 ## Setting up the VM
 - Get Java that supports your modpack
 	- ```sudo apt install openjdk-#-jdk```